The Impact of Giving

 I feel the impact of the program most personally when, long after classes have begun, my freshman (and now sophomore!) mentees come up to me with questions or seek me out for a chat.
 They know it’s okay to ask for help.”

-The first year of college is a time of self-discovery but also challenges, particularly for students who possess limited sources of outside support.
-This is especially true for international and first-generation students, as well as students from less-wealthy backgrounds.
+The first year of college is a time of self-discovery but also challenges, especially for international, first-generation students, and underrepresented students.

-Through peer mentorships, a component of the Pritzker Promise Bridge Program, these new Johnnies benefit from the guidance, experience, and friendship of a classmate who has walked in their shoes.
-Funded through a Freeing Minds gift, the initiative is part of a collegewide effort to prepare new students for success.
+Through peer mentorships, a key component of the philanthropy-funded Pritzker Bridge Program (known as the Pritzker Scholars Program in Santa Fe), new Johnnies benefit from the guidance, experience, and friendship of classmates who have walked in their shoes.

 Amina Federspiel-Otelea (SF25)